metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Remove-FirewallRule.md

 Remove-FirewallRule
 ```

-Removes all firewall rules according to a list in the CSV file FirewallRules.csv in the current directory.
+Removes all firewall rules according to a list in the CSV file FirewallRules.csv in the current directory

 ### EXAMPLE 2